 Since I sell scheduling software, I make it a point to ask prospective clients what systems they currently use for scheduling at their sports facilities.
 Unfortunately, many of them still use Microsoft Excel or another similar spreadsheet system for scheduling.

-This isn’t too surprising; most people already have Excel installed on their computers, and they are generally familiar with how to use it.
+This isn’t too surprising.
+Most people already have Excel installed on their computers.
+Also, they are generally familiar with how to use it.
 And, if they’re just starting their sports facilities, they’re also trying to save money by not investing in software.

 Here are a few problems with using non-comprehensive, non-integrated systems like Excel to schedule at your facility: